Romanian Naval Forces: World War II and postwar

 The Romanian Naval Forces were reorganized during the Soviet occupation of Romania as the Romanian People's Navy.
-Under the Romanian People's Navy, the "Nava Majestăţii Sale" (NMS) designation (or “His/Her Majesty's Ship”) that is given to each ship under Romanian Royal Navy was abolished.
+Under the Romanian People's Navy, the ship prefix "Nava Majestăţii Sale" (NMS) designation (or “His/Her Majesty's Ship”) that was given to each ship under the Romanian Royal Navy was abolished.

 World War II Romanian Black Sea Fleet warships

-Romanian naval forces in the Black Sea consisted of four destroyers, four torpedo boats, eight submarines, three minelayers, one submarine tender, three gunboats and one training ship.
+Romanian naval forces in the Black Sea consisted of: four destroyers, four torpedo boats, eight submarines, three minelayers, one submarine tender, three gunboats and one training ship.